kfechter/Adaptive-Icons-Help/README.md

 # Using Adaptive icons in the Android O Developer Preview

-**This documentation is subject to change at any time**
+**This documentation is subject to change at any time** **This Documentation will most likely not be updated, and will remain only as a reference**

 I found the google documentation on creating an application with adaptive icons quite lacking(and incorrect).
 This guide will hopefully serve as some better documentation.